jamulussoftware/jamulus/COMPILING.md

 ### “Headless” server build

-Although not strictly necessary, we recommend using the headless flag to speed up the build process.
-Gentoo users may also be able to avoid installing some dependencies as a consequence.
-Compiling with the headless flag means you can avoid installing some of the dependent packages, save some disk space and/or speed up your build time.
+Although not strictly necessary, we recommend using the headless flag to avoid having to install some of the dependent packages, save some disk space and/or speed up your build time.

 Note that you don’t need to install the JACK package(s) for a headless build.
 If you plan to run headless on Gentoo, or are compiling under Ubuntu for use on another Ubuntu machine, the only packages you should need for a headless build are `qtcore`, `qtnetwork`, `qtconcurrent` and `qtxml` (both for building and running the server).